Sunday, September 22, 2024

 A Not so Fictional Fall is a Sweet and Swoony Romance

 Ahh L'Amour!
 (That's love in French.)
 Imagine finding out your favorite romance author who you thought was female was a male author writing under a non de plume?
 How would you react?
 Tasha Pierson gets the surprise of a lifetime finding out at a book conference that Amelie De Pierre is actually Pierre Toussaint.
 A handsome Frenchman who looks like the ultimate book boyfriend with black rimmed, Clark Kent-like glasses and also did I mention the accent?
-Oiu!
+Oui!

 It's not very often that I find my favorite trope aka marriage of convenience stories in contemporary romance fiction.
 I was curious and intrigued to see how new-to-me author Savannah Scott would handle this storyline in a modern-day romance.
 I enjoyed Savannah Scott's witty and engaging writing and look forward to reading more books by her.